edsonayllon/Short-BEX/ServerStructure.md

 ```
 {
     userId: string,
-    accountBalance: string | BigNumber // funds in user's private key owned account
+    accountBalance: [{
+        token: string // symbol like BNB,
+        amount: string // quantity of this token
+    }],
     shortingProfile: {
         positions // see positions
     },
     lendingProfile: {
-        applicationBalance: string | BigNumber // current available funds for lending
-        projectedBalance: string | BigNumber // sum of principles + interest, what is expected when all funds return
+        applicationBalance: [{
+            token: string // symbol like BNB,
+            amount: string // quantity of this token
+        }],
+        projectedBalance: [{
+            token: string // symbol like BNB,
+            amount: string // quantity of this token
+        }],
         active: boolean // can money be used for lends, or are they awaiting to remove their funds
         lends // see lends
     }